 Relatively speaking, social media is still a new field in the world of marketing.
-Because of this, there is still relatively little theory on the subject; in a more academic sense, anyway.
-Given the amount of time and resources the modern day business is spending on platforms like Facebook, Twitter, and LinkedIn, you’d expect them to be using some kind of social media marketing theory, to provide them some direction.
+Because of this, there is still a limited amount of theory on the subject; in a more academic sense, at least.
+Given the amount of time and resources the modern-day business is spending on platforms like Facebook, Twitter, and LinkedIn, you’d expect them to be using some kind of social media marketing theory, to provide them with some direction.

 The thing is, social media has developed so quickly, the theory has simply not been developed quickly enough.